Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

 |Mahaganpati Temple||Ranjangaon, Pune district|

 Moreshwar is the first Vinayak you have to start your Ashtavinayak yatra with and it is the last one to end your yatra with.
-The Temple is built during the Bahamani rule, with the black stone which has the four gates.
+The Temple was built during the Bahamani rule, with the black stone which has the four gates.

 The Unique thing you will see here is that there is a Nandi, sitting in front of the temple, Nandi can be seen in the temples but normally in the temples of Shiva only.